onur-zengin/aws-ec2-linux-docker/README.md

 #### 5.2.
 PROCEDURE

-- **5.2.0.** Save the changes made in the local working directory / its subfolders.
+- **5.2.0.** Save the changes made inside the local working directory and/or its subfolders.

 - **5.2.1.** Create a new execution plan (Terraform will auto-detect the changes);
 ```